Module 3: PCI Compliance Levels Explained

 Level 2 validation requirements include:

-The practical difference from Level 1 is that most Level 2 merchants can self-assess rather than hiring a QSA.
-However, your acquiring bank has the final say — some banks require Level 2 merchants to engage a QSA, particularly if there's been a previous security incident.
+The practical difference from Level 1 is that most Level 2 merchants can self-assess instead of hiring a QSA.
+But your acquiring bank has the final say.
+Some banks still require Level 2 merchants to engage a QSA, especially if there's been a previous security incident.

 Level 3 — 20,000 to 1 Million E-Commerce Transactions Per Year